joelachankeng/UMGTest/README.md

 You can view the live site here:

-I did not have enough time to fixed the responsive issues across all browsers.
-Also wasn't able fix all the ADA issues.
+I wasn't able fix all the ADA issues.
 I kept the minimum font to 16px of ADA regulations.

 ## How to run locally